Not on display

 - Kemang Wa Lehulere born 1984

-- Wooden chair, wood, metal, rubber, 2 leather suitcases, sand, grass, 2 wooden crates, porcelain dog, rope and feathers
+- Reconfigured wooden and metal school desks, wooden school chair, 2 leather suitcases, sand, grass, 2 wooden crates, porcelain dog, rope, rubber and feathers

 - Overall display dimensions variable

 - Purchased with funds provided by the Africa Acquisitions Committee 2019